Wedding Photographers Guide for SF City Hall

 San Francisco city hall is arguably one of the premiere wedding photography destinations in San Francisco.
 In fact, many would rank it as one of best places for wedding pictures in California.
 We have been photographing weddings here for many years and have discovered some of the best places in the building to create amazing images no matter what time of the day it is.
 We decided to provide our clients with this useful guide that breaks down the best wedding photography opportunities on a floor-by-floor basis.

 - 2nd Floor - What can be said about the 2nd floor of SF City Hall?
 It has so much to offer in so many places.
 I have often said that if I was forced to choose one floor and one floor only, I would pick the 2nd.
 It is home to the Rotunda where most of the Civil Ceremonies are performed.
 The Rotunda itself offers incredible picture opportunities for any Lensman.
 Look across the way and you will see the Famous Mayor's Balcony with its distinctive, ornate gold railing and historical significance.
 We find that the Mayor's Balcony is the preeminent location to obtain expansive architectural images of the building.
 We place the bride and groom in front of the rail and shoot slightly up at them to make sure we feature the details at the top of the building.
 Seeing the dome from inside San Francisco city hall is impressive and we try to capture it for you the best we can.
 On each side of the 2nd floor are expansive Hallways with beautiful repeating lines which are so ideal for optimum wedding photography.
 The 2nd floor also seems to be a good place to go when it is crowded at SF City Hall.
+It affords camera angles that eliminate other tourists and couples from view.

 - 3rd Floor - The 3rd floor has the least amount of photographic space, but still offers some amazing locations.
 On the North side of the building you will find 3 of the most beautiful windows that are so ideal for picture taking.
 When professional photographers build their own studio, they always want North facing windows.
 Taking a bride and groom to the 3rd floor for wedding pictures is almost like bringing them into a private studio.
 The 3rd floor offers some of the best natural light in the building and it is completely controllable depending upon where you place the subject.
 It also happens to be one of the quietest floors in San Francisco city hall making it a nice escape from the crowds.
 We also use the 3rd floor for taking pictures of our brides and grooms in other locations throughout the building.
 For example, across the building to the other side as can be seen in this picture.
+The other thing that is nice about the 3rd floor is that it a prime location to do a wedding ceremony.
+Many couples bring their own officiant and have a ceremony at city hall on their own.
+The 3rd floor offers the most privacy and the best opportunity to not have people in the background during the marriage ceremony.

 - 4th Floor - Did I save the best floor for last?
 Yes, probably though differing opinions exist.
 To me, the 4th floor offers the optimum natural light with it's huge windows that provide light for the entire building.
 You also obtain a great vantage point up on the 4th floor allowing a person to take in all of the city hall architecture available.
 We bring out our wide angle lens for this floor because there is so much background to include in your photos.
 This is also the floor that offers an unsurpassed location for your San Francisco city hall nuptials.
 Book the North or South Galleries and the Event Office will set up chairs for your guests and ropes to keep the curious tourists out.
 For the inexpensive price of $1,000, all of this can be yours for a full hour.
 The 4th Floor is by far my favorite place for city hall wedding ceremonies!
+If you are given the choice between the North and South galleries for your ceremony, choose the North.
+The sun can interfere on the South during certain times of the day (and year).

 - Outside of City Hall - Yes, I know this is not technically a floor, but many photo opportunities present themselves out in front of San Francisco City Hall.
 Everyone knows about the City Hall Sign, but there also great views across the street and by the trees.
 Let us know and we will take you out in front too.
 Everyone gets the City Hall Sign!